Hockinson Meadows Community Park

 Approximately 70 acres of this 240-acre park were developed in 2008-09 as part of the Greater Clark Parks District program.

-The new Disc Golf course coming in late summer 2020 will need to be maintained and we could use your help!
-Click the button below to get connected with our volunteer coordinator for updates on this project and information on how yo can participate!
+Once this new Disc Golf course is complete, we will need help maintaining the course!
+Click the button below to get connected with our volunteer coordinator for updates on this project and information on how you can participate!

 - Baseball and t-ball fields – used primarily by Evergreen Little League

 - Soccer fields - used primarily by Pacific Soccer Club

 - Picnic shelter with covered seating for 50 people